tiagofmdotcom/react-workshop/docs/SESSION4.md

 // ContactCard.jsx

   const handleRemove = () => {
-    props.onRemove(props.id); // call the onRemove function passed as a prop with the id of the contact }
+    props.onRemove(props.email); // call the onRemove function passed as a prop with the email of the contact }

  // ...